circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 *[Test]({{ site.baseurl }}/2.0/test/) > Collecting Test Metadata*

-CircleCI collects test metadata from XML files and uses it to provide insights into your build.
+CircleCI collects test metadata from XML files and uses it to provide insights into your {% comment %} TODO: Job {% endcomment %}build.
 This document describes how to configure CircleCI to output test metadata as XML for some common test runners and store reports with the `store_test_results` step.
 To see test result as artifacts, upload them using the `store_artifacts` step.

 After configuring CircleCI to collect your test metadata, tests that fail most often appear in a list on the details page of   [Insights](https://circleci.com/build-insights) in the application to identify flaky tests and isolate recurring issues.